 President's Request.
 The President's FY2003 budget request for DOL focuses on job training programs.
-Reductions are proposed for some of these programs, including some that are receiving supplemental funds that were provided in response to the terrorist attacks of September 11, 2001.
+Reductions are proposed for some of these programs, including some that were receiving supplemental funds that were provided in response to the terrorist attacks of September 11, 2001.
 Discretionary changes of at least \$100 million requested for DOL programs under the President's FY2003 budget include the following:

-• A reduction of \$445 million is requested for programs authorized by the Workforce Investment Act of 1998 (WIA), which was funded at \$5.5 billion in FY2002.
-Regarding specific WIA programs, \$127 million less is requested for Youth Training, funded at \$1.1 billion in FY2002; \$180 million less is proposed for Youth Opportunity Grants, funded at \$225 million in FY2002; and \$233 million less is requested for Other Federally Administered WIA programs, funded at \$347 million in FY2002.
-Other Federally Administered programs include Migrant and Seasonal Farmworkers (\$80 million in FY2002)
+A reduction of \$445 million is requested for programs authorized by the Workforce Investment Act of 1998 (WIA), which was funded at \$5.5 billion in FY2002.
+Regarding specific WIA programs, \$127 million less is requested for Youth Training, funded at \$1.1 billion in FY2002; \$180 million less is proposed for Youth Opportunity Grants, funded at \$225 million in FY2002; and \$153 million less is requested for Other Federally Administered WIA programs, funded at \$267 million in FY2002.
+Other Federally Administered programs include the Pilot and Demonstration programs (\$130 million in FY2002), for which \$35 million is requested; and Responsible Reintegration of Youthful Offenders (\$55 million in FY2002), for which zero funding is requested.
+The WIA Migrant and Seasonal Farmworker program (\$80 million in FY2002) would also be eliminated under the FY2003 request.